herbertbruyn/Our-Shelf/README.md

 Initially, `Our Shelf Project` was thought as a social network for book lovers, who would share online their passion and ideas about books and culture in general.
 The plan was to enable even the exchange of books themselves (physically) through the social network.

-Our dream is still that `Our Shelf` will one day become a huge hub for literature lovers in which users will be able to collaborate and form a huge public shared library.
+Our dream is still that `Our Shelf` would one day become a huge hub for literature lovers in which users would be able to collaborate and form a huge public shared library.
 However, due to the present time restrictions (deadline comming very soon), the current scope is obviously much narrower and comprises only the features described above.

 ---
 ## Technical Considerations

 #### Language and Frameworks

 The project was developed using Javascript on both server and client-side.
-We took advantage of existing frameworks in order to speed up development and asure that the whole architecture had a minimum quality.
+We took advantage of existing frameworks in order to speed up development and assure that the whole architecture had a minimum quality.

 In particular, we used `Nuxt`, which is a SSR (server-side-rendering) framework built on top of `Vue`.